ooni/probe-cli/docs/design/dd-007-throttling.md

 snapshots about the receiver's state.
 However, in general, sender stats are much more useful to understand QUIC performance.
 This fact implies that we could instrument a QUIC library to observe the sender's state and gather information about throttling uploads.
-(However, the whole design of Web Connectivity is not such that we upload resources, therefore we would need to figure out whether it is possible to overcome this fundamental limitation first.)
+(Yet, the whole design of Web Connectivity is not such that we upload resources, therefore we would need to figure out whether it is possible to overcome this fundamental limitation first.)